brunozc/brunozc.github.io/content/pages/about_me.md

 ### TNO
 Between 2011 and 2013 I worked as research scientist at [TNO](www.tno.nl).
-During this period I worked as a researcher on the European project [CargoVibes](https://cordis.europa.eu/project/id/266248/reporting).
+During this period I was involved in the European project [CargoVibes](https://cordis.europa.eu/project/id/266248/reporting).
-The research comprised the development of a new track system (ladder track) for the reduction of vibration propagation due to freight trains.
+This project comprised the development of a new track system (ladder track) for the reduction of vibration propagation due to freight trains.
 Additionally, I was involved on experimental and numerical work related to railway induced vibrations and its effects on nearby dwellings.
 During this period I developed software for real-time data acquisition and processing and developed numerical tools for the analysis of soil structure interaction problems.